 Broadband consumer rights

-For any product you buy - or service you sign up to - it’s really important that you’re aware of your consumer rights.
+For any product you buy or service you sign up to it’s important that know your consumer rights.
 Here’s all you need to know about cancelling your broadband contract, speed issues and making a complaint to your broadband provider.

 Cancelling your broadband

-If you’ve got a broadband plan and you’re not happy - for whatever reason - you might be considering cancelling the package and switching to a new broadband provider.
-If you’re thinking about this, here’s what you need to know:
+If you’ve got a broadband plan you’re not happy with and are considering cancelling the package and switching to a new broadband provider here’s what you need to know:

 - There’s a 14-day cooling-off period on all broadband packages, so if you’re within this time period, you can cancel with no charge.

-- If you’re outside the cooling-off period, and your contract’s minimum term is up, you can switch without penalty BUT you are still responsible for giving your provider the relevant notice as stated in your contract when you want to cancel.
-This will ensure you are not charged after you’ve moved to a new provider.
+- If your contract’s minimum term is up you can switch without penalty, but you’re still responsible for giving your provider the notice shown in your contract, when you want to cancel.
+This will ensure you’re not charged after you’ve moved to a new provider.

 Complaining to your broadband provider

-- You can contact most providers by phone, email or post, and many have online help centres now too, so choose whichever method works best for you and get the ball rolling.
+- You can contact most providers online, by phone, email or post.
+Choose the method that works best for you.

-- Outline your complaint clearly, and be sure to include contact details so that they can update you on the status of your complaint.
+- Outline your complaint clearly, and include contact details so you can be updated on the complaint status.

-- Ask for an estimated timeframe for the complaint to be resolved.
+- Request a timeframe for the complaint to be resolved.

 - Request a copy of your provider’s code of conduct, which will set out how they deal with complaints.